 - 1. Working computer or plans to work at the lab on campus - 2.
 Textbook and novels - a.
-Patterns for College Writing Brief 2nd Edition ISBN 978-1-319-05677-3 - b.
+OER textbook https://vwcceng111.pressbooks.com/chapter/chapter-1-critical-reading/ - b.
 The Life We Bury by Allen Eskens - c.
-Educated by Tara Westover (both books may be checked out from a library)
+Miseducated by Brandon Fleming - d.
+In Order to Live: A North Korean Girl's Journey to Freedom by Yeonmi Park (both books may be checked out from a library)